 Craft Coffee Spot reviews all products independently.
 When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

-The Seven Best Nespresso Vertuo Pods (Based On Many Nespresso Drinks)
+The Eleven Best Nespresso Vertuo Pods (Based On Many Nespresso Drinks)

-Chocolatey, fruity, cereal notes… What’s your caffeine flavor of choice?
-Vertuo has tens of dozens of Nespresso pods.
-You have to think about the acidity and roast level, intensity, and how it pairs with ice and/or milk when choosing the best pod for you.
+Chocolatey, fruity, cereal notes… What’s your flavor of choice?
+Vertuo has dozens of Nespresso pods.
+Each with a different acidity and roast level, intensity, and how it pairs with ice and/or milk when choosing the best pod for you.

 Here’s a round-up of the best Nespresso pods, complete with the info about each pod’s caffeine amount, roast level, and intensity, so you can choose which ones you’ll love best.